raviahuja84/PersonEvents/README.md

 **Technologies used**

-asp .net core
+- asp .net core
-localdb (sql server lightweight database housed in Visual Studio for debug)
+- sql server localdb (lightweight database housed in Visual Studio for debug)

 **Nuget package dependencies**

-Asp .net Core
+- Asp .net Core
-SignalR server (Hub)
+- SignalR server (Hub)
-SignalR Client
+- SignalR Client
-SqlTableDependency
+- SqlTableDependency
-EntityFrameworkCore
+- EntityFrameworkCore
-EntityFrameworkCore.SqlServer
+- EntityFrameworkCore.SqlServer

 ASP.NET SignalR is a library for ASP.NET developers to add real-time web functionality to their applications.
 Real-time web functionality is the ability to have server-side code push content to the connected clients in real-time.